IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-loader-status.md

     Specify if space should be reserved for the progress indicator.
 If set to false, the content in the default slot may jump up and down slightly as the progress indicator shows and hides.

 `height: number = 10`
-    Specifies the height in pixels of the `v-progress-linear <https://vuetifyjs.com/en/components/progress-linear>`_ used to indicate progress.
+    Specifies the height in pixels of the [v-progress-linear](https://vuetifyjs.com/en/components/progress-linear) used to indicate progress.

 Slots
 -----

 ``default``
-    Accepts the content whose visibility is controlled by the state of the supplied :ref:`VueApiCallers`.
+    Accepts the content whose visibility is controlled by the state of the supplied [API Callers](/stacks/vue/layers/api-clients.md).
 It will be shown or hidden according to the flags defined for each caller.

     .. important::

-        Define the default slot as a `scoped slot <https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots>`_ (e.g. with ``#default`` or ``v-slot:default`` on the ``c-loader-status``) to prevent the VNode tree from being created when the content should be hidden.
+        Define the default slot as a [scoped slot](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) (e.g. with ``#default`` or ``v-slot:default`` on the ``c-loader-status``) to prevent the VNode tree from being created when the content should be hidden.
 This improves performances and helps avoid null reference errors that can be caused when trying to render objects that haven't been loaded yet.